replicatedhq/docs/docs/kb/supporting-your-customers/customer-install-instructions.md

 see what the installation instructions of other customers look like today:

 [GetElk is an example app](http://docs.replicated.com/docs/getelk) that we created with open sourced YAML and components.
-We also created a quick marketing that shows customers how to install: http://preview.getelk.com/

 SysDig provides detailed instructions on installation for both a single host version & a multi-host distributed version of their application.